H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 | **True Uninfected**  | 2628                 | 152                   |
 | **True Parasitized** | 89                   | 2643                  |

-Our model shows high accuracy and a low rate of false negatives, which is critical for medical diagnostic tools.
+Our model indicates high accuracy and a low rate of false negatives, which is critical for medical diagnostic tools.

 #### Classification Report
 The classification report further confirms the accuracy of the model with the following metrics: